jillesvangurp/es-kotlin-client/manual/recipe-search-engine.md

 ```

 Given this model, we can create simple `AsyncIndexRepository` and use it (see [Working with objects](crud-support.md))
-to create a simple ktor server.
-Lets start with our `main` function
+to create a simple ktor server that can index and search through recipes.

+Lets start with our `main` function:

 ```kotlin
 @ExperimentalCoroutinesApi